chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 Observation:

-The firewall was successfully disabled, allowing the network scan to be repeated without filtering.
+The firewall was successfully disabled, allowing the port scan to be repeated without host-based filtering.

 ---

 # Step 3 — Verify Port Availability

-The port scan was performed again after disabling the firewall.
+After disabling the firewall, the port scan was performed again to verify whether the services were accessible.

 Command used: